Christian Woman Stabbed By Afghan Migrant For Reading The Holy Bible In Austrian Refugee Center

 Despite the lack of harm by the Afghan attacker’s assault, the woman did fall backward due to the force of the blows and injured her ear as she fell.
 However, she was not seriously hurt in the incident.

-When police apprehended the Afghan man, he claimed he overreacted when he heard the woman reading from the bible and blamed his outrage on ‘personal problems’.
+When police apprehended the Afghan man, he claimed he overreacted when he heard the woman reading from the bible and blamed his outrage on “personal problems.”

 Police took the man to Wels Prison, located in Upper Austria.
-It is unknown if he has been charged for his crime.
+It is unknown if he has been charged with his crime.

 After the incident, many individuals took to social media, blaming the religion of Islam for the attack.
 Some claim the only way to end the violence is to ban Islam.
 The blatant call for the genocide of a religion seems to be counterproductive in the journey to world peace.
 Yet, some feel Islam should be erased from the face of the Earth, without an explanation as to what should happen to the followers of the religion.